victor19p/salesforce-kinetic-interview/README.md

 # Action Plan: Scalable Audit Trail for Sales Process in Salesforce

+## Current Implementation Progress

+- Custom objects `Audit__c` and `AuditParticipant__c` created with required fields and validation rule.
+- Apex Trigger Framework implemented for Opportunity and Lead using handler classes (`OpportunityAuditTriggerHandler`, `LeadAuditTriggerHandler`).
+- Centralized business logic in `AuditService` class, supporting both Opportunity and Lead audits.
+- Context managed via enum (`AuditContext`) for clarity and maintainability.
+- Bulk-safe DML and error handling implemented in service layer.
+- Ready for field comparison logic and further enhancements.

+### AuditService - Future Enhancements (*if time allows*)
+- *Consider the audit object on record types for Lead and Opportunity.*
+- *Consider use of metadata to manage expected audit days based on criteria.*
+- *Use schedule and batch to manage alerts.*

 ## 1. Overview

 Design and implement a scalable solution to record audit events for any sales-related object (e.g., Lead, Opportunity, Quote, Order) in Salesforce.